 Wheelchair users can also take on this adventure with a wheelchair-friendly climb.
 You'll climb in a special chair with 4 guides using a pulley system to help you to the top.
 Keep in mind that you'll need to move yourself into the chair, or bring an assistant or friend to help, as Up at The O2 staff aren't able to help with the transfer.

-Discover more about accessibility at Up at The O2.
+Find out more about accessibility at Up at The O2's website.

 6. ZSL London Zoo